ocf/ocfweb/ocfweb/docs/docs/docs/constitution.md

 [[!meta title="Constitution"]]

-This document records the **Constitution of the Open Computing Facility**, as ratified or amended by votes of the OCF membership:
+This document records the **Constitution of the Open Computing Facility**, as ratified or amended by votes of the OCF membership or by the Board of Directors:

 * ratified on February 3, 1989;
 * and amended on: